 Whilst the crisis builds in the wider social care sector, Shared Lives remains stable in England.
 This is according to data collected from our latest State of the Sector report, which shows that the Shared Lives model remains resilient against many of the pressures taking their toll on the rest of the social care sector.

 When speaking with local Homeshare providers, it is clear the concept of Homeshare is popular, however we need to increase public awareness.
 I met with Age UK Gloucestershire in October to discuss their local programme who explained that word of mouth is also critical to recruit more people into Homeshare.
 As our work develops within Homeshare UK, we will be sharing our best practice and knowledge with the wider Homeshare UK network to ensure that referrals increase across the UK.
-My colleague Deborah Fox, Head of Homeshare UK wrote about the joy of Homeshare and our exciting expansion on the DHSC blog.

 The Homeshare model helps tackle two massive social crisis’, social isolation, and the housing crisis, by matching householders with homesharers, providing older people with companionship and younger people with affordable accommodation.

 In my first few months as Chief Executive I have also met so many inspiring people from within Shared Lives, and this is what motivates me the most.
 In Scotland I met with Shared Lives Ambassador Abbi, and her Shared Lives Carer Louise.
 Abbi told me about the work she has done promoting Shared Lives, and how her life has been transformed since living with Louise.